 Nicholas Spiliotes is Co-Chair of the firm's National Security Practice.
-He has over 25 years of in-depth experience in advising clients on a wide range of U.S. national security matters in the context of cross-border investments, acquisitions and joint ventures.
+He has over 30 years of in-depth experience in advising clients on a wide range of U.S. national security matters in the context of cross-border investments, acquisitions, joint ventures and commercial transactions.

 Mr. Spiliotes advises clients on U.S. foreign investment approvals (CFIUS); Department of Defense foreign ownership, control and influence mitigation under the National Industrial Security Program; and U.S. sanctions and embargoes (OFAC), including certain enforcement matters, relating to a broad range of industries, products and transactions.

-In his more than 30 years at the firm, Mr. Spiliotes has served as Chair of Morrison & Foerster's 520 lawyer Business Department, firm-wide Managing Partner for Operations, Co-Chair of the firm’s Finance Department, and Managing Partner of the Washington, D.C. office.
+In his more than 30 years at the firm, Mr. Spiliotes has served as Chair of Morrison & Foerster's 520 lawyer Business Department, firm-wide Managing Partner for Operations, Co-Chair of the firm’s Finance Department and Managing Partner of the Washington, D.C. office.